maarten-pennings/6502/2emulation/README.md

 We are going to use Nano D4..D11 for 6502 D0..D7.
 Full data trace.
 We are going to use Nano D12, D13, A0..A7 for 6502 A0..A9.
 Thus 10 bit address trace.

-There is one problem: Nano A6 and A7 are analogue only.
+There is one problem: Nano A6 and A7 are analog only.
 We cannot use `digitalRead()` on those pins.
-We can however read them in an analogue fashion by using `analogRead()` and comparing the result with half the maximum analogue readout: 1024/2.
+We can however read them in an analog fashion by using `analogRead()` and comparing the result with half the maximum analog readout: 1024/2.
 The drawback is that `analogRead()` is [slow](https://www.arduino.cc/reference/en/language/functions/analog-io/analogread/):

 > On ATmega based boards (UNO, Nano, Mini, Mega), it takes about 100 microseconds (0.0001 s)